JADES: The production and escape of ionizing photons from faint Lyman-alpha emitters in the epoch of reionization: Implications for LyC photon production, escape and reionization

 Although the presence of strong \lya\ emission peaking close to the systemic velocity has been used to infer high LyC escape fractions \citep{ver15, izo21, nai22}, the physics that control the escape of LyC photons from star-forming galaxies are much more complicated \citep[e.g.][]{dij16, bar20, kat20, gar21, maj22, cho23}.
 The neutral gas content within a galaxy, in particular, can affect the \lya\ and LyC photons differently, which combined with the line-of-sight dependence of both \lya\ and LyC photon escape can often complicate the inference of LyC photon escape from \lya\ alone.
 For example, one of the most well-studied LyC leakers, \emph{Ion1} at $z\approx3.8$ \citep{van12, ji20} actually does not show any \lya\ emission, which demonstrates the complex relationship between \lya\ and LyC photons.

 Therefore, in this section we fold in other photometric and spectroscopic properties of our faint LAEs to make a more informed inference on the LyC escape fractions.
 Several observational studies as well as simulations have attempted to connect the leakage of LyC photons to spectroscopic properties.
 Some of the most exciting observational results linking LyC leakage to galaxy properties are being delivered by the Low-z Lyman Continuum Survey (LzLCS; \citealt{flu22a, flu22b}).
-State-of-the-art high-resolution cosmological simulations like \textsc{sphinx}$^{20}$ are also now being used to study the dependence of LyC photon escape on galaxy properties \citep[e.g.][]{ros22, kat23a, cho23}, which offers much more control on the sample sizes and selection functions when attempting to use observations of galaxy properties to predict \fesc(LyC).
+State-of-the-art high-resolution cosmological simulations such as \textsc{sphinx}$^{20}$ are also now being used to study the dependence of LyC photon escape on galaxy properties \citep[e.g.][]{ros22, kat23a, cho23}, which offers much more control on the sample sizes and selection functions when attempting to use observations of galaxy properties to predict \fesc(LyC).

-Here we use the relationship between \fesc(LyC) and galaxy properties derived by \citet{cho23} to predict \fesc(LyC) for our sample of LAEs. \citet{cho23} specifically focused on observables that trace conditions within galaxies that enable both the production as well as escape of LyC photons.
-Briefly, these conditions mainly require the galaxies to have (i) relatively high star-formation rates (sSFR $>10^{-9}$\,yr$^{-1}$); (ii) stellar ages in the range $3.5-10$\,Myr, a time long enough for the first generation of supernovae to have cleared out channels in the ISM for LyC escape, while short enough that UV photons are still being produced in abundance by the stellar population, and (iii) low dust and neutral gas content.
+Using the \textsc{sphinx}$^{20}$ simulation, \citet{cho23} specifically focused on observables that trace conditions within galaxies that enable both the production as well as escape of LyC photons.
+Briefly, these conditions mainly require the galaxies to have (i) relatively high star formation rates (sSFR $>10^{-9}$\,yr$^{-1}$); (ii) stellar ages in the range $3.5-10$\,Myr, a time long enough for the first generation of supernovae to have cleared out channels in the ISM for LyC escape, while short enough that UV photons are still being produced in abundance by the stellar population, and (iii) low dust and neutral gas content.
+Using these criteria, \citet{cho23} report a six-parameter equation to predict the angle-averaged (and not sight-line dependent) \fesc(LyC) based on observed galaxy properties.
+These parameters include the UV slope, $\beta$, dust attenuation $E(B-V)$ (typically measured from the Balmer line decrement), \hb\ line luminosity, $M_{\mathrm{UV}}$, R23 and O32.

+The predicted \fesc(LyC) from \citet{cho23} have been validated against comprehensive observational efforts to measure \fesc(LyC) from low redshift galaxies such as LzLCS \citep{flu22a, flu22b}.
+Each of the individual diagnostics for LyC leakage analysed by \citet{cho23} agree with what was reported for a handful of candidate LyC leaking galaxies by LzLCS.
+Further, dependence of \fesc(LyC) on one of the most promising indicators, the UV slope ($\beta$), was also found to agree with observed trends reported by \citet{chi22}.
+This validation lends credibility to the LyC leakage predictions and the multi-variate fits derived by \citet{cho23} to estimate \fesc(LyC) for galaxies with good spectroscopic measurements.